-APPLE VALLEY — Apple Valley filmmaker Curtis Fisher debuted his horror short, “Dry Run” on October 1, kicking off the Halloween season.
-This is his second film about High Desert rural life with a creepy twist.
+PPLE VALLEY — Apple Valley filmmaker Curtis Fisher’s horror short, Dry Run, is his second film about High Desert rural life – but with a creepy twist.

-Fisher says the rural desert life gave him the idea for “Dry Run.”
+Fisher says the rural desert gave him the idea for Dry Run.

 “The idea was thought up from living out in the desert where it is quiet and dark at night with lonely roads,” said Fisher.
 “I thought how it would be creepy to start to have strange things happen with no explanation.”